-Explainer-Japan hiked interest rates.
+EXPLAINER-Japan hiked interest rates.
 Why is the yen falling?

 The yen is the lowest-yielding G10 currency, making it ideal for carry trades, in which an investor borrows in a currency with low interest rates and invests the proceeds in a higher-yielding currency.

-With the BOJ decision and other central bank "event risks" out of the way last week, investors who had trimmed such trades have been rebuilding their positions.
+With the BOJ decision and other central bank "event risks" out of the way, investors who had trimmed such trades have been rebuilding their positions.
 Investors are betting that Japanese rates are not going to be rising quickly from here, effectively extending the life of yen carry trades.

 Short-term Japanese rates are held below 0.1% and only about 20 further basis points in hikes are priced this year.